sdpalley/wigmorebot/README.md

 This is a version of GitHub's Campfire bot, hubot, and inspired by [compleatang's](https://github.com/compleatang) Billings (of which this is a loose fork).
 (Thanks,  Casey, for introducing me to Billings).
 For lawyers out there who are wondering what the point of bot is, here are a couple of useful things that a Wigmore or Billings can do, with the right scripts added:

 1. Wigmore can 'remember ' things.
-If I write `wigmore remember negligence is a tort` this is saved as a `key:value` pair.
+If I write `wigmore remember negligence is a tort` this is saved as a `key: value` pair ` negligence: tort `.
 When I later ask `wigmore what is negligence?` the bot will remind me that `negligence is a tort`.
+This doesn't mean that Wigmore **knows** what a tort **is**.
+(It's not artificial intelligence).
+And if doesn't distinguish (yet) between correct information ('negligence is a tort') and incorrect information ('negligence is a type of cheese').
+However, it's a simple way to create collections of structured data using plain English sytax.
+What's done with the data is a different question.

-2. Wigmore can  perform research.
+2. Wigmore can  help perform research.
 If you write `wigmore abstract negligence` it will return a definition culled from on-line searches.
-Now, the result is of course only as good as the search engine references that Wigmore is provided in the `abstract` script.
+Now, the result is of course only as good as the search engine references that Wigmore is provided in the `abstract` script (which could certainly be augmented).
 But it's a start.

-3. Wigmore can keep your calendar for you.
+3. Wigmore can help keep your calendar for you.

-4. Wigmore can check sports scores and monitor the news.
+4. Wigmore can check the news for you.
+(I don't have this features added, actually, but it could be by adding  `news.coffee` to `package.json` and then typing `wigmore news me on topic` in your interface.)

 5. In short, Wigmore can automate the performance of many tasks -- either with existing scripts or ones that are created.
 It will interact with you using plain English, on the command line or in a graphical user interface.

 It is pretty  darn cool.
 And there's no reason why lawyers can't have robots too.

 While you don't have to be a skilled programmer to build your own bot, it does take some technical knowledge in order to meld together many (pre-built) moving parts.
-Here are a couple of the rookie mistakes I made:
+And patience, particularly  if you're just starting.
+Full instructions are below.
+For what it is worth, here are a couple of rookie mistakes I made:

-- You need 'redis' to run your bot locally . . . and you have start it .

-- The scripts contain  'dependencies' -- if you look in the `package.json` file you'll see  a reference to
+- You need 'redis' to run your bot locally and  have it remember stuff (this is known as 'persistence' and is discussed below).
+Here's the rookie mistake -- you have start redis for the bot's brain to work .
+I know, duh.
+(What's redis?
+It's a kind of server that the bot uses to save your `key:value` pairs and remember them later.
+Here's a link to [redis.io](http://redis.io), for a real explanation.
+Think of it as the place where your bot's memory lives.)

+- The scripts contain  'dependencies' -- if you look at a script you'll see a reference to `dependencies` at the top of the document.
+Some scripts have 'em; some don't.
+If you're a lawyer, think of it as a form of "incorporation by reference."
+The script won't work if you don't include a reference to required dependencies in the `package.json` file.
+It seems obvious but, well, it took me a little time with Professors Google and Stack Exchange to figure out what I was missing.

+- If something isn't workig right, look at your `{ }`s and `;`'s  -- half of my problems seem to be 'punctuation' formatting errors.

 ###### The original readme follows, below.
 The instructions work way too well for me to mess with them.